TomPlum/react-git-log/README.md

 - Add graph render strategy with a second option to use 2d rendering context (html canvas)
 - Graph direction?
 Right now its renders left-right, but do want to invert it in the y-axis?
 - Add eslint to pipeline
-- Fill in development section above in README
 - Update the WIP comment in the index pseudo commit to show files added/edited etc.
 - Add in prop to show-hide the index pseudo commit
 - Tags should be independent.
 Add a new optional field to the log entry / commit objects.